borksh/bork/docs/how_to_write_an_assertion_type.md

 The script should output any relevant messages and updates, and return 0 on success.

-### `delete`
+### `remove`

 ```
-types/file.sh delete to/targetfile from/sourcefile
+types/file.sh remove to/targetfile from/sourcefile
 ```

-Not implemented in the runner yet.
 The script should remove the artifacts of the assertion from the system.
+The assertion can assume that `status` was called with the same arguments and returned a status indicating it was present (i.e. not `10` for missing) on the system.

 Example: Deletes targetfile